sdercolin/vlabeler/README.md

 2. Select a folder containing your sample files
 3. If you don't want to save vLabeler files (project file, processed wav files etc.) in the sample folder, change the `Working directory`
 4. Change `Project name` if you would like
-5. Select a labeler
+5. Select a labeler (e.g. UTAU oto labeler if you are editign UTAU oto)
-6. Select a label file template and its encoding
+6. Select a label file template and its encoding (e.g. the existing oto file), or leave it blank to use the default template (not recommended)
 7. Click `OK` and start editing
 8. Click `Export` in the menu to get the edited label file